barnesparker/shinyexperiments/README.md

 while preserving and enhancing its underlying data science principles.

 This package is currently in active development and is not yet ready for use.
-However, if you are interested in trying out the development version, you can install it by running the following commands
+If you are interested in trying out the development version, you can install and run it by running the following commands

 ``` r
 # install.packages("pak")